Tempo logotype

 • Your main driver is simplifying your Atlassian app licensing and reducing vendor relationships

-• BigPicture's visual program planning is the core PPM requirement
+• BigPicture's visual program planning and Gantt capabilities are the core PPM requirement

 When should you choose Tempo vs. Appfire?